Alexandrov geometry: foundations: Convex real-to-real functions

 Note that our sign convention for $y^-$ is not standard --- for $y(t)=t$ we have $y^+(t)=1$ and $y^-(t)=-1$.

-\begin{thm}{Proposition} Let $\II\subset\RR$ be an open interval and $y\:\II\to\RR$ be a solution of the inequality in \ref{eq:sec:conv-real*}.
+\begin{thm}{Proposition} Let $\II\subset\RR$ be an open interval and $y\:\II\to\RR$ be a solution of an inequality in \ref{eq:sec:conv-real*}.
 Then $y$ is locally Lipschitz; its right and left derivatives $y^+(t_0)$ and $y^-(t_0)$ are defined for any $t_0\in\II$.
 Moreover

 \end{thm}